davebaird/parallel-prefork-ipc/README.md

 `Parallel::Runner` has everything except an explicit callback mechanism.
 However, it does have `iteration_callback` which can probably be used to build such a thing easily enough.
-Also, although it does pass data back to the parent, you have to handle serialization yourself for anything more than simple strings.
+Although it does pass final data back to the parent, you have to handle serialization yourself for anything more than simple strings.

 There are other options on CPAN as well, especially in the world of async programming,